-Hands On Nashville’s mission is to meet community needs through volunteerism.
-We connect volunteers to critical issues facing the Middle Tennessee community – such as hunger, homelessness, and environmental issues – and we’ve been at it for more than 20 years.
+Hands On Nashville meets community needs through volunteerism.
 It all started with one Nashvillian’s desire to find meaningful ways for people to volunteer back in 1991.
-(Read more about our story here.)
+Read more about our founding here.

 Creating a Culture of Service in Nashville